MOVIES BASED ON TRUE STORIES | HEADLINES

 Welcome to Marwen

-Robert Zemeckis directs Steve Carell as a man who creates a miniature WWII town in his backyard to help deal with the effects of a brutal attack.
+A man (Steve Carell) creates a miniature WWII town in his yard to deal with PTSD.

 Is this story of an elderly WWII veteran who transports drugs for a Mexican cartel filled with fiction.